 Each piece is framed, but with the glass removed from the front.
 This is to enable each piece to ‘breathe’ and to allow the textures to show through clearly.
 There was also a metaphorical sense of wanting my autistic experiences to be validated and clear for all to see.
 For they are real and should not be covered up by anything.

-You can see more of Mahlia’s work and read more about her achievements on her website.
+You can see more of Mahlia’s work and find links to buy her books on her website.